Përparim Hetemaj: Chievo

 On 30 June 2011, Hetemaj signed for Serie A side Chievo in a co-ownership deal for €1.4 million.
 As a result, he chose the number 56 shirt number at the club.
 He made his debut for Chievo on 11 September 2011 against Novara, when he provided an assist to Cyril Théréau score the second goal of Chievo in the drawn.
 At the end of the season and after 32 league matches, Chievo bought Hetemaj's full rights on 18 June 2012 for an additional €800,000.
 In the 2012–13 season and the 2013–2014, Hetemaj played 30 and 32 league matches respectively and did not score in any competition.
 Hetemaj marked his 100th appearance for Chievo on 22 August 2014 in a 1–0 defeat against Pescara in the Coppa Italia.
 After four years at Chievo and 130 Serie A matches, he scored his first goal for the club on 12 September 2015 in a 1–1 draw against Juventus.
+During his time with the club, Hetemaj recorded 249 appearances in all competitions combined.

 Benevento

 On 2 September 2019, Hetemaj signed a two-year contract with the Serie B club Benevento.
+At the end of his first season with the club coached by Filippo Inzaghi, Benevento won the Serie B title and were promoted to Serie A.

 Reggina

 On 28 July 2021, Hetemaj joined Serie B side Reggina on a one-year deal.
+He negotiated to terminate his contract on 21 April 2022 three games prior to the season ending, and returned to Finland to join his former club HJK Helsinki for the 2022 Veikkausliiga season.

 Return to HJK

 On 21 April 2022, Hetemaj returned to HJK and signed a two-year contract with an option for a third.

+During the 2022 season, Hetemaj played in 29 games in all competitions combined and recorded four goals, including both of HJK’s goals in the UEFA Europa League group stage, against AS Roma and Ludogorets.

+On 14 December 2023, Hetemaj scored a goal from penalty in his last official match as a professional footballer, in a 4–2 away loss against PAOK in the UEFA Conference League.